daveymason/Hackstory/inspiration.md

 - Started with user research and community engagement
 - Developed the core functionality with accessibility in mind
 - Used Fathead-ui which is trying to help with accessibility out fo the box
+- Found it difficult and updated to ensure WCAG compliance

 ## Challenges I Faced